dekkit/Strap-On-Mouse-Spinner/README.md

 Rather than mess with either an original paddle or breaking apart a perfectly good functioning usb mouse, i thought heck why not just make something that could slip over a normal mouse to add some extra retro gaming features.

-Disclaimer:  While initially I thought i'd come up with a pretty original cool idea, once i started scanning the web to see if anyone else had used this idea before, I found few variation on this ie flipping a mouse over an sticking on something 'wheel like' on (there is also a nice hackaday article on someone made a tron controller).
+Disclaimer:  While initially I thought i'd come up with a pretty original cool idea, once i started scanning the web to see if anyone else had used this idea before, I found few variations on the flipping-a-mouse-over-and-sticking-on-something-'wheel like'  (there is also a nice hackaday article on someone made a tron controller).

 HOWEVER this one is super quick to make, entirely reversable, and uses parts that most of people should have lying around nearby or easy to get access to.
-You could easily adapt it further using high quality parts and make the spinner permanent (possibly even spend hours making a 3d printable something) - but heck, as it stands  this works as a low-fi method for casual paddle/spinner gaming.
+You could easily adapt it further using high quality parts and make the spinner more permanent (possibly even spend hours making a 3d printable something) - but heck, as it stands this works as a low-fi method for casual paddle/spinner gaming.

 How it looks:
 ![20230408_222543_small](https://user-images.githubusercontent.com/32017349/230721025-d5065ef3-acc2-4d51-a2eb-8433624c85e6.jpg)